 Existing regulations impose numerous operation restrictions, including vehicle registration, weight restrictions, operator TSA and FAA vetting and certifications, airspace class restrictions, maximum groundspeeds, maximum heights, etc.

-If you wish to learn more about your responsibilities as a drone owner and operator, either for recreation or business, contact me at the information below to schedule a free consultation.
+If you wish to learn more about your responsibilities as a drone owner and operator, either for recreation or business, contact us to schedule a free consultation.